Vincent Van Patten: Films

+Television

 Tennis

 Van Patten was a professional tour tennis player who in 1979 was awarded the Association of Tennis Professionals (ATP) Rookie of the Year award.
 The highlight of his career came in 1981 when he defeated John McEnroe and two other top ten world ranked pros to win the Seiko World Super Tennis tournament in Tokyo.
 His career high ranking in singles was World No. 26, reached on February 11, 1982.

 In singles, Van Patten reached the third round of the US Open twice, in 1982 and 1983, and Wimbledon once, in 1985.
 In doubles his best Grand Slam event result was reaching the quarter-finals of the French Open in 1981, partnering with Mel Purcell.
 His highest doubles ranking was World No. 24, reached in September 1986.